bytebase/bytebase.com-old/content/docs/how-to/integrations/render.md

 ### Step 2 - Check if the database instance is properly imported

-All databases should be sycned properly.
+All databases should be synced properly.
 Expect some delay if the database instance is large.

 ![render-bytebase-instance](/docs/how-to/integrations/render-bytebase-instance.webp)